qmachine/qmachine/docs/rack-app.rst

 Then, point your browser to http://localhost:8177.

-Note also that RVM_ is indispensible here for installing everything in a user-level sandbox!
-Eventually I will merge the teaching implementation into the :doc:`ruby-gem`.
+Note also that RVM_ is indispensible here for installing everything in a user-level sandbox.
+The teaching version has now been merged into the :doc:`ruby-gem`, but it is not yet feature-complete.

 .. ----------------------------